 Noticed how it says "many purposes" and "most transactions"?
 That's because specific types of transactions might still require physical signatures.
 This is often the case with official government documents and other formal agreements where the stakes are very high and the risk of fraud or misunderstanding needs to be minimized.

-Certain legal documents, such as wills, trusts, and other estate planning instruments often require handwritten signatures.
+Good general business and family lawyers recommend that certain legal documents, such as wills, trusts, and other estate planning instruments, often require handwritten signatures.
 Contracts and agreements that require notarization also often fall into the handwritten category.
 Digital signatures may not always meet the legal requirements for notarization, especially in jurisdictions where notarization practices rely on physical presence.

 Various other documents, such as adoption papers, marriage certificates, and documents requiring an apostille, may require physical signatures due to their sensitive nature.
 Since this regulation often depends on local authorities, it's best to check what the legislation says before you enter any transactions.